jpowerwa/tech-talks/README.md

-# tech-talks
+# Tech talks

-slides and notes from tech talks
+Repo for slides and notes from tech talks.